Romantic Getaway Ideas

 Lodging here is unique, whether you're looking for a posh, modern retreat like the Fairmont Sonoma Mission Inn & Spa, a quaint, historic B&B amid the vineyards like the 1880 Raford Inn, or flat out luxury like Madrona Manor's classic European mansion.
 But first, be sure to explore the terrific, insider-only savings and specials on accommodations, at www.sonomacounty.com/sonoma-listings/deals.
 Plus, note that many Sonoma County hotels and inns offer passes for complimentary wine tastings at dozens of nearby wineries.
 Here are two extra-special deals for this extra-romantic time of year:

-The Farmhouse Inn of Forestville was recently named the #3 destination in US and Canada on Condè Nast’s 2019 Gold List of editors’ favorite hotels and resorts.
-Farmhouse restaurant also earned their 13th consecutive One Michelin Star.
-So to share the love, the Inn is featuring a “Golden Star Celebration Package” running through March, 2019.
+The Farmhouse Inn in Forestville was named the #3 destination in US and Canada on Condè Nast's 2019 Gold List of editors' favorite hotels and resorts.
+The inn's restaurant also earned its 13th consecutive One Michelin Star.
+So to share the love, the Inn is featuring a 'Golden Star Celebration Package' running through March, 2019.
 Amenities include a sparkling wine toast on arrival, a savory welcome amenity paired with a lovely Russian River Pinot Noir, an artisanal organic handcrafted Bath Bar Tub Turn Down, a Michelin Star signature two-course breakfast credit daily, and personal concierge service to curate a winery visit itinerary with VIP access, complimentary tasting fees and membership benefits.
 And how sweet is this: stay in a King Deluxe or Luxury Suite for two nights and the second night is up to 50% off.

 Kenwood Inn and Spa is a lavish, Tuscan style castle on a hillside overlooking vineyards.
 The Wine Country Uncorked package offered through June 27, 2019 beckons with discounted room rates plus two pampering spa credits (tip: opt for a couples massage in the privacy of your suite).
 Other complimentary goodies include the signature breakfast and evening wine and cheese tastings.